Discover the Médoc appellations

-The Médoc is located near Bordeaux, in the Gironde department (region of Nouvelle-Aquitaine, Southwest France).
+The Médoc is located near the city of Bordeaux, in the Gironde department (region of Nouvelle-Aquitaine, Southwest France).
 It is divided in three different parts: the Bas-Médoc, the Haut-Médoc and the Landes in the south.
 Along the Gironde estuary, we find the Médoc vineyard, which essentially produces red wine.
 The soil is made of multiple layers of clay, sand and gravel.
 This richness helps the grapevines to better fare against any kind of harsh weather.

 Discover all these fine wines from Médoc in our unique Pleasure Wine selection.Read more